- Home

 Community Health Planning

 Assessment is part of an ongoing broader community health improvement process.
-A community health improvement process uses CHA data to identify priority issues, develop and implement strategies for action, and establish accountability to ensure measurable health improvement.
+A community health improvement process uses Community Health Assessment (CHA) data to identify priority issues, develop and implement strategies for action, and establish accountability to ensure measurable health improvement.

-A community health assessment refers to a state, tribal, or local assessment that identifies key health needs and issues through comprehensive data collection and analysis.
-A community health improvement plan is a long-term effort to address public health problems based on the results of community health assessment activities and the community health improvement process.
+A Community Health Assessment (CHA) refers to a state, tribal, or local assessment that identifies key health needs and issues through comprehensive data collection and analysis.
+A community health improvement plan (CHIP) is a long-term effort to address public health problems based on the results of community health assessment activities and the community health improvement process.

 Community Health Assessments (CHA)